dante-project/scratchpad/docs/html/_sources/tut.txt

 to know whether it's using ATA or ATAPI.
 IDE can connect up to 4 drives.
 Each drive can be one of the following:

- -ATA (Serial): Used for most modern hard drives.
+ - ATA (Serial): Used for most modern hard drives.
- -ATA (Parallel): Commonly used for hard drives.
+ - ATA (Parallel): Commonly used for hard drives.
- -ATAPI (Serial): Used for most modern optical drives.
+ - ATAPI (Serial): Used for most modern optical drives.
- -ATAPI (Parallel): Commonly used for optical drives.
+ - ATAPI (Parallel): Commonly used for optical drives.

 ISO 9660
 ----------------